dhdquang/cli_cloudfunc_firebase/README.md

 # Cloud Function CLI in Node.js

-A macaw CLI app in Node.js.
+cf-express-cli app in Node.js.

 ## Usages

-after running `firebase init function` and then running `cf-express-cli cf-express-fireorm "home"` to overwrite the **functions** directory.
+after running `firebase init function` and then running `cf-express-cli cf-express-fireorm home` to overwrite the **functions** directory.

 ## How to build locally